 - Similarly, use a foam cutter to remove approx—4 1/2″ diameter circle off top and bottom of 8″ ball.
 On top, scoop out area and make 1″ hole.
 Last, use foam cutter to remove approx. 3 1/2″ diameter circle off top and bottom of 6″ ball, scooping and making 1″ hole.

 - For 10″ ball, cut ten 15″ lengths of 5″ wide burlap garland.
 Then cut those in half lengthwise, resulting in twenty 2 1/2″ lengths.
 On each length, gently pull off two – three strings along one long side in order to fray burlap about 1/4″.

-- For 6″ ball, cut five 9″ lengths of 5″ wide chevron print burlap.
+- For a 6″ ball, cut five 9″ lengths of 5″ wide chevron print burlap.
 Then cut those in half lengthwise, resulting in ten 2 1/2″ lengths.
-Follow Step 4 directions to wrap 6″ ball, matching chevron zig zag as much as possible.
+Follow Step 4 directions to wrap a 6″ ball, matching chevron zig zag as much as possible.

-- For stems, trim sticks to desired lengths and insert into 1″ holes in foam.
+- For stems, trim sticks to desired lengths and insert them into 1″ holes in the foam.
 (Note: glue cut end and leave top end as natural as possible.)
 Hot glue to hold.
 For leaves, cut 2″ – 3″ squares of extra burlap, fray, scrunch and glue points into pumpkins as desired.